 What is a 14-panel drug test?

-A 14-panel drug test is commonly used to detect marijuana, cocaine, opioids, amphetamines, and additionally the addictive painkillers tramadol and demerol.
-As with other prescription medications, the cut-off point for detection of these substances is above the standard amount that would be present if taken at the prescribed dosage.Â
+A 14-panel drug test is commonly used to detect marijuana, cocaine, opioids, amphetamines, benzodiazepines, PCP, MDMA, plus the addictive painkillers called tramadol and demerol.
+As with other prescription medications, the cut-off point for detection of these substances is above the standard amount that would be present if taken at the prescribed dosage.

-These tests are regularly used by employers but may also be used in other settings including prior to detox treatment for substance abuse.Â
+These tests are regularly used by employers and for medical treatment.
+They may also be used in other settings, such as prior to detox treatment for substance abuse.

 How is a 14-panel test collected?